The Bishop of Southwark, The Rt Revd Christopher Chessun, has appointed The Revd Andrew Zihni as Canon Precentor of Southwark Cathedral

 The Dean of Southwark, The Very Revd Andrew Nunn comments:

-We are excited to be able to welcome Andrew Zihini into the life of the Chapter and Cathedral. he brings significant skills and experience which will help us to continue to develop our liturgy and worship.
-We are also delighted that he brings his background in vocations to thsi role so that we can help to further nurture vocations in the Cathedral community.
+We are excited to be able to welcome Andrew Zihni into the life of the Chapter and Cathedral.
+He brings significant skills and experience which will help us to continue to develop our liturgy and worship.
+We are also delighted that he brings his background in vocations to this role, so that we can help to further nurture vocations in the Cathedral community.

 The full press release including a brief biography can be viewed here